What Is Severe OSA – Must-Know Facts

 Normal Breathing During Sleep

 When you sleep, your body relaxes.
 This includes the muscles in your throat.
 Yet, in most people, this relaxation doesn’t cause any problems.
+As they sleep, air moves freely in and out of their lungs, which means they get enough oxygen and release carbon dioxide.

 Causes And Mechanisms Of Obstructive Sleep Apnea (OSA)

-1. Muscle Relaxation:
+1. Muscle Relaxation

-2. Tongue And Tonsils:
+2. Tongue And Tonsils

-3. Airway Shape:
+3. Airway Shape

-4. Weight:
+4. Weight

-5. Brain Signals:
+5. Brain Signals

 Sometimes the brain doesn’t send the right signals to keep the throat muscles stiff.
 This causes a blockage.

+When the airway becomes blocked, you can’t breathe in oxygen or carbon dioxide well, which causes the oxygen level in the blood to drop.
 Your brain senses this and wakes you up briefly so you can breathe.
 This happens many times in one night but you can not even remember it.

 Differentiating Between Mild, Moderate, And Severe OSA

-Mild OSA:
+Mild OSA

 - 5 to 15 events in an hour.